 - Subsidized student loan interest deferred while enrolled at least half-time/part-time (six credits)

 - Effective July 1, 2012, subsidized loans no longer eligible for interest subsidy during the six-month grace period

 - The 2022-2023 interest rate fixed at 4.99% for the Direct Subsidized Loan

 - For independent students, up to $6,000 in addition to the subsidized student loan

 - For dependent students, up to $2,000 in addition to the subsidized student loan

-- Unsubsidized student loan interest is capitalized while enrolled in at least half-time/part-time status (6 credits), and payment is deferred
+- Unsubsidized student loan interest capitalized while enrolled in at least half-time/part-time status (six credits) and payment deferred

-- UNSUBL Form (for students who's parent's are unwilling to provide FAFSA information)
+- UNSUBL Form for students whose parents are unwilling to provide FAFSA information

 William D. Ford Parent Loan for Undergraduate Students (PLUS)

-- Student must be enrolled in at least 6 credits per semester
+- Student must be enrolled in at least six credits per semester.

-- Amount of loan may be up to the cost of attendance, less any financial aid that the student receives
+- The amount of the loan may be up to the cost of attendance, less any financial aid that the student receives.

-- Interest rates and amounts based on approved credit rating; May require a cosigner
+- Interest rates and amounts are based on approved credit rating and may require a cosigner.